 Control Your Own Thoughts

-Man has conquered space, Mount Everest and numerous other challenges; but are we able to conquer our own mind?
+Mankind has evolved by leaps and bounds when it comes to technology and science, but most of us are unable to evolve our own mind?
 How often do you find yourself victim to your own negative thoughts?
-Some people are even of the opinion that it is impossible to control your thoughts.
-However, the art of meditation teaches that, not only is it possible to control our thoughts, but we can learn to stop them completely.
-Through meditation we can bring our unruly mind under control.
-This creates peace of mind and enables us to achieve what we want to.
+Some people are even of the opinion that it is impossible to change your thoughts.
+However, the art of Meditation teaches that, not only is it possible to witness our thoughts but also learn to see thought patterns that don’t serve us.

 Happiness and Peace of Mind